 Samaritan’s Purse runs their Operation Christmas Child collection each November.
 It’s time to get those shoeboxes packed!

 My husband and I have been putting together Operation Christmas Child shoeboxes since we were newlyweds.
-We look forward to this outreach each November, and it’s become a favorite family activity with our children as well.
+We look forward to this outreach each November.
+It’s become a favorite family activity with our children as well.

 Operation Christmas Child is a ministry of Samaritan’s Purse.
 The ministry organizes a shoebox collection each Christmas season.
 Families from all over the United States and Canada are asked to fill shoeboxes with toys, toiletries, and school supplies.
 The ministry then delivers the shoeboxes to children all over the world all year long!